maxgamertyper/Pyhoot/README.md

 https://www.pepy.tech/projects/pyhoot

 ## current V1.3 Plans:
+* V1.3.1 will improve the documentation and the event listener outputs
 * V1.3.2 will add the ability to vote for brainstorming questions
-* V1.3.3 will fix the auth bypass hopefully
+* V1.3.3 will add the Host class allowing you to host a game (hopefully) or it will fix the auth bypass
+* V1.3.4 will be whatever doesn't get added in V1.3.2

 ## Future Updates

 ### v1.4 (minor update):
-* add ability to support hosting games
+* fix documentation
+* add github pypi description automation and stuff
+* improve listener function output

 ### v1.5 (Revising):
 * add team mode support

 ### V1.6 (ideas noted):
-* add pypi github automation and stuff
+* add ability to host a game or create a game

 ### v1.6+ (ideas noted):
 * add course support